bohdaq/steam-webapi-rust-sdk/README.md

 ## Features
-1. Ability to get list of apps available on the Steam.
+1. Ability to get list of apps available on the Steam
-2. Ability to get detailed app description from Steam.
+1. Ability to get detailed app description from Steam
+1. Ability to retrieve list of Dota2 matches
-3. Local cache of the app details.
+1. Local cache of the app details

 ## Configuration